 A spokesman said the attack happened as some of players got off a team bus and were about to enter the mosque.

 “They are safe.
 But they are mentally shocked.
-We have asked the team to stay confined in the hotel,” he said.
+We have asked the team to stay confined in the hotel,” he told AFP.

 Mass shootings are rare in New Zealand, which tightened its gun laws to restrict access to semi-automatic rifles in 1992, two years after a mentally ill man shot dead 13 people in the South Island town of Aramoana.

 However, anyone over 16 can apply for a standard firearms licence after doing a safety course, which allows them to purchase and use a shotgun unsupervised.